Flowers-to-McCants propels No. 23 USF past Texas Tech 38-34

 Texas Tech: The Red Raiders couldn't translate a 249-130 edge in first-half yards into an advantage on the scoreboard.
 They converted 10 of 19 third downs.

-South Florida: Flowers had a terrific second half after going 4-of-14 passing for 52 yards in the first. ...
+South Florida: Flowers had a terrific second half after going 4-of-14 passing for 52 yards in the first.
+He concluded it on a 21-yard touchdown pass to McCants with 51 seconds left to tie it, 10-all. ...
 Defensive tackle Deadrin Senat had three first-half sacks for South Florida, matching his season total coming into the bowl.

 FLOWERS RECORDS

 Flowers became the American Athletic Conference's career leader in total offense with a 21-yard touchdown pass late in the first half.
 He broke the mark of 11,431 yards held by Temple's Phillip Walker.
-Flowers also set school records for career touchdown passes and rushing yards.
+Flowers also set school records for career touchdown passes and rushing yards, finishing with 34 school or conference marks.

+PENALTIES GALORE: Both teams were penalized 10 times, with Texas Tech flagged for 107 yards and South Florida for 100.

 UP NEXT

-Texas Tech: Shimonek and leading rusher Stockton are seniors, but all but two defensive starters have eligibility remaining.
-Coutee is a junior.
+Texas Tech: Shimonek and leading rusher Stockton are seniors, while all but two defensive starters have eligibility remaining.
+Coutee is a junior who said he hasn't made a decision on whether to enter the NFL draft.

-South Florida: The Bulls must replace Flowers, a three-year starter, plus leading receiver Valdes-Scantling and tailback D'Ernest Johnson on offense and eight starters on defense.
-Leading tackler leaves behind Auggie Sanchez a big hole to fill.
+South Florida: The Bulls must replace Flowers, plus leading receiver Valdes-Scantling and tailback D'Ernest Johnson on offense and eight starters on defense.
+Leading tackler Auggie Sanchez leaves a big hole to fill.

 More AP college football: http://collegefootball.ap.org and https://twitter.com/AP_Top25